LuisCarlosRojasTorres/Books/Cibersecurity/ISC2/CertifiedInCybersecSpecialization/C3-AccessControlConcepts/C3_M.md

 - in order to manage risk to ​assets, we use controls.
 - ​Controls are something that interact with the real-world. ​In Chapter 2, ​we looked at the use of controls in **incident response, ​business continuity and disaster recovery**.

-- ​Our chapter agenda has five modules, ​some key concepts, administrative controls, ​physical controls and logical controls. ​That grouping of three control types is ​present in our documentation security frameworks. ​It's the fairly typical grouping ​that we would expect to see, ​and we finish with Module 5, our chapter review.

 Agenda:
 - Key Concepts
 - Control types